 - The technical guidebook contains instructions for connecting your system with Customs’ direct message exchange web service.

 Before applying, acquire the software for creating and sending the necessary declarations to Customs.
 As Customs does not sell any customs clearance software, the company must acquire it from a company that supplies such software.

 - Read the instructions on how to complete the application

-- Complete the application based on what Customs system(s) your application concerns – form 934e or use the online service “Applying for a message exchange authorisation".
+- Complete the application based on what Customs system(s) your application concerns – form 934e or use the online service “Authorisations and decisions".
 If you need help with completing the application, contact Customs Business Information.

 - Send the application to the Customs Authorisation Centre.

 - A company applying for an authorisation to use message exchange is offered business advice before starting the customer testing.

 - When you have applied for an authorisation, Customs will contact you to set a time for the consultation.

 - Test the functionality of the data communication links and the software with Customs.

 - The instructions for testing are available on this website.